cfpb/design-manual/README.md

 # The CFPB Design Manual

-The CFPB Design Manual is a set of principles and standards for the Consumer Financial Protection Bureau's design projects.
+The CFPB Design Manual is a set of principles and standards for the Consumer Financial Protection Bureau.

 ## To run it locally